pywbem/pywbem/docs/index.rst

 * a WBEM client library

-  It provides an API for issuing operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined in the DMTF standards DSP0200 and DSP0201.
-See http://www.dmtf.org/standards/wbem for information about WBEM and for these standards.
+  The WBEM client library provides an API for issuing operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined in the DMTF standards DSP0200 and DSP0201.
+See http://www.dmtf.org/standards/wbem for information about WBEM and these standards.

-  It is contained in the ``pywbem`` Python package.

   See `WBEM client library API`_ for a description of the API.

 * a WBEM listener

-  It waits for indications (i.e. events) emitted by a WBEM server and provides an API for applications to register for indications.
+  The WBEM listener waits for indications (i.e. events) emitted by a WBEM server and provides an API for applications to register for indications.

-  It is contained in the ``irecv`` Python package.

   See `WBEM listener API`_ for a description of the API.